nayowl/school_district_analysis/README.md

 <sub>Figure 10 Reading Scores by Grade Before and After Replacement </sub>

-Because the scores only altered for 9th Grader of Thomas High School, there is no change  for math and reading score for the other grade.
-By looking at Figure 9 and and Figure 10 we can see that the score for 9th grade has been altered to nan.
+There is no change  for math and reading score for the other grade, as the scores are only altered for 9th Grader of Thomas High School.
+This statement is indicated by the 9th grade score on Figure 9 and and Figure 10 which has been altered to nan.

 **5. Scores by School Spending**